NoExitTV/Aboo-Image-Capture-for-Linux/README.md

 `maim` - Used to capture image region.
 `jq` - Used to parse json request from upload.
 `xclip` - Used to copy url to clipboard.

-On manjaro you can install these by typing:
-`sudo pacman -Syu maim jq xclip`

 ## Installation / Setup
 1. Make sure you have the dependencies mentioned above installed on your system